TubercularOx/darkhaunter/occultism.md

 Redcloak stresses that the three false Xykons are hard to distinguish, hence they each get a color-coded amulet.
 However, even after Redcloak explains that one is a huecuva, the Monster in the Dark is still surprised that "Xykon" can cast divine spells.

-The simplest explanation is that Knowledge (Occult) explicitly excludes Knowledge (Religion).
-In Call of Cthulhu, Knowledge (Religion) exists, but pertains to real-world faiths, while in Dungeons & Dragons, it covers divine magic and undead.
-Because the names are the same, Rich likely retained the mechanical framework while redefining what the skill covers, adapting it naturally to the Order of the Stick setting.
+The Monster in the Dark's ignorance follows from the separation of Knowledge (Occult) and Knowledge (Religion) in *Call of Cthulhu*, where Knowledge (Occult) does not include real-world religious knowledge.

-Since Knowledge (Religion) is the skill used to identify Undead, this would explain why the Monster in the Dark has no idea what a huecuva is or what it can do, despite its otherwise broad knowledge.
+By preserving the skill divide but slotting in the *D&D* version of Knowledge (Religion), Rich extended the gap in the Monster in the Dark’s knowledge to include identifying Undead.
+Since *D&D*'s Knowledge (Religion) covers that function, the Monster in the Dark—lacking that skill—fails to recognize a huecuva or understand its abilities.

 ### Trenchant Political Analysis